chrisemunt/mg_php/README.md

 A PHP Extension for InterSystems **Cache/IRIS** and **YottaDB**.

 Chris Munt <cmunt@mgateway.com>
-26 January 2023, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+26 March 2023, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Current Release: Version: 3.3; Revision 59.
+* Current Release: Version: 3.3; Revision 60.
 * Verified to work with PHP versions up to (and including) v8.2.x.
 * Two connectivity models to the InterSystems or YottaDB database are provided: High performance via the local database API or network based.
 * [Release Notes](#relnotes) can be found at the end of this document.